 There’s no doubt about it.
 I miss chocolate.
 I’ve never been one who fights over the last piece of rich, caramel praline cheesecake, but rather craves the sweet treats that go well with coffee.
-Those that can stand in for breakfast or dessert like this Carob Cake with Date Caramel Spread.
+Those that can stand in for breakfast or dessert, like this Carob Cake with Date Caramel Spread.

-Along this whole ride, I’ve been focused on celebrating the food I can enjoy and embracing ingredients that I would have never stumbled upon without the situation.
-Having said that, this soft and moist “Chocolate” Carob Bread comes with 3 new to me ingredients – carob, cassava flour (which is grain-free, nut-free), and collagen/gelatin as an egg replacement.
+This soft and moist “Chocolate” Carob Bread comes with 3 new to me ingredients – carob, cassava flour (which is grain-free, nut-free), and collagen/gelatin as an egg replacement.

 What does carob taste like?

 When I opened the bag of carob powder, the lush cocoa smell that escaped was incredible.
 It’s made from the long bean-like pods of the carob tree, a flowering evergreen shrub.

 As I tasted it, flavors of an americano blended with dark chocolate bar came to the surface.
 I found it naturally sweet, and I was confident it was going to replace cocoa in the best of ways.

 The smooth and moist texture of this cake is thanks to Otto’s Cassava Flour (a root vegetable also known as yuca), the hottest grain-free flour hitting the streets.
 The entire root is dried and ground, minus the peel.

 There’s no grittiness to it compared to tigernut flour, which I find to be sandy on its own.
 It’s equal to butternut squash and sweet potato flour in silkiness, but has little flavor, making it very versatile for both sweet & savory recipes.

 Using Collagen as an Egg Replacement